From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 .reduce((sum, amount) => sum + amount, 0);

-This code does not explain how to loop.
-It explains what is happening:
+This does not describe how to loop.
+It describes what is happening.

 const names = users